Learn more about Sport Clubs through our comprehensive FAQ below. For any additional questions please contact sportclubs AT_TOWSON.

 Yes.
 Clubs coordinate and host several tournaments and home events each year.
 Most are even open to the public!
 These competitions also make for great spectating opportunities.
-A comprehensive list of events for the semester can be found online.
+A comprehensive list of events for the semester can be found on our Google Docs spreadsheet.
 Game times usually start 30 minutes to one hour after the indicated time listed in the chart.

 If you are interested in joining a sport club, please email the appropriate club contact for additional information such as practice times, locations and fees.
 In addition, most clubs have websites and/or social media sites which are accessible through the directory.

 Once you’ve decided to join a club, log-in to IM Leagues to sign-up.
-Detailed instructions on how to complete the sign-up process is available here.
+Detailed instructions on how to complete the sign-up process is available at How to Join a Club on IMLeagues (PDF).
 Participants under the age of 18 will need to complete and turn in a “paper waiver”, which are available on the Directory page under each club.

 Several clubs have been deemed “high impact” by TU Sports Medicine.
 Members of high impact clubs need to be medically cleared before they can participate in club activities.
 High Impact clubs include:

 Men's Rugby, Women's Rugby, Men's Lacrosse, Men's Ice Hockey, Women's Ice Hockey, Boxing & Gymnastics.
-Detailed instructions on how to complete the medical clearance process is available here.
+Detailed instructions on how to complete the medical clearance process is available at Medical Clearance Instructions (PDF).

 Don’t see your sport listed?
 First, check to see if your sport is a student organization at Towson University, but not a recognized through Campus Recreation.
 A listing of all student organizations can be found through Involved at TU.